-Another possible course is "History of Psychology: Science in Perpetual Crisis?"
-The course will deal with the history of theories and practices of psychology, which since its inception has been torn between the natural sciences and the social and human sciences.
-We will try to understand the complex connections between psychology as a science and applied fields such as mental health and education, as well as between them and the changing cultural perceptions of "human nature".
+Another course being considered is the "History of Psychology: Science in Perpetual Crisis?" which will cover the history of theories and practices of psychology, which, since its inception, has been torn between the natural and the social and human sciences.
+This course will try to explicate the complex connections between psychology as a science and applied fields, such as mental health and education, as well as between them and the changing cultural perceptions of "human nature."